ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

         "shortName": "Alpha romeo"
     }

-TODO: look into <http://www.etsy.com/developers/documentation/getting_started/resources> to allow pagination
+TODO: look into <http://www.etsy.com/developers/documentation/getting_started/resources> to allow pagination.

 ### <a name="_include_exclude"></a> Use the `_include` and `_exclude` parameters for selecting fields